ITensor/website/docs/book/index.md

     auto m1 = Index("m1",5,MyType);
     auto m2 = Index("m2",7,MyType);

-An IndexType is just a fixed-size string, and can be up to 7 characters long.
+An IndexType is just a fixed-size, constant string, and can be up to 7 characters long.
-The type of an Index can be obtained by calling the `.type()` method.
+The IndexType of an Index can be obtained by calling the `.type()` method.

     println("The type of m1 is ",m1.type());
     //prints: The type of m1 is MyType